Real People Stories – Testimony of Gladys

 Early Symptoms and Initial Diagnosis

-It all started in September 2009 without any alarming CA125 symptoms and test results, with a cough and fever that lasted for 17 days.
+It all started in September 2009 without any alarming symptoms and test results, with a cough and fever that lasted for 17 days.
 A fever that the family doctor initially treated with antibiotics.
-Given the persistence of cough and fever, my HPV doctor decided to have me do a chest x-ray and run some tests, which revealed something suspicious in the lung.
+Given the persistence of cough and fever, my HPV doctor decided to have me do a chest x-ray and run some checks, which revealed something suspicious in the lung.
 I was urgently referred to the hospital.
 When they saw the X-ray, they admitted me to the Pulmonology ward.
 The next day, the pulmonologist doctor came to see me.
-When the CA125 doctor did tests and palpated me, his abdomen immediately swelled.
+When the doctor did tests and palpated me, his abdomen immediately swelled.
 He asked me if I had had pain or any other symptoms, and I answered no, since until the days before I developed a fever, I was still going about my life as always.
-From then on, they saw it as a priority to test me immediately.
+From then on, they saw it as a priority to check me immediately.

 Diagnosis of OC